-Smith has long chaired a number of bipartisan congressional caucuses (working groups) including the Pro-life (30 years), Autism (14 years), Alzheimer’s (12 years), Lyme Disease (eight years), Spina Bifida (eight years), Human Trafficking (15 years, co-founder), Refugees (15 years), Heart and Stroke Caucus, Fragile X Syndrome, Hydrocephalus Caucus and Combating Anti-Semitism caucuses, and serves on caucuses on Bosnia, Uganda and Vietnam.
+Congressman Smith has long chaired a number of bipartisan congressional caucuses (working groups) including, in the 117th Congress, the Pro-life (37 years), Autism (21 years, co-founder), Alzheimer’s (19 years, co-founder), Lyme Disease (15 years, co-founder), Spina Bifida (15 years), Human Trafficking (15 years, co-founder), Refugees (15 years), Heart and Stroke Caucus, Fragile X Syndrome, Hydrocephalus Caucus and Combating Anti-Semitism caucuses, and serves on caucuses on Bosnia, Uganda and Vietnam.

-According to the independent watchdog organization Govtrack, as of January 2013 Smith ranks fourth among all 435 Members of the House over the last two decades in the number of laws authored.
+According to the independent watchdog organization Govtrack, Mr. Smith ranks first among all 435 Members of the House in the number of laws authored.
 According to the official Congress.gov website run by the Library of Congress, Rep. Smith has authored 49 laws.

-Smith is the author of the Stem Cell Therapeutic and Research Reauthorization Act of 2015 (HR 2820), which was signed into law as PL 114-104 on Dec.
+Mr. Smith is the author of the Stem Cell Therapeutic and Research Reauthorization Act of 2015 (HR 2820), which was signed into law as PL 114-104 on Dec.
 18, 2015 and authorizes funding of $265 million for cord blood and stem cell research and treatment over five years.
 He wrote the first Stem Cell Therapeutic and Research Act of 2005 (PL 109-129) (HR 2520) which established a nationwide program for ethical research and treatment using umbilical cord blood and bone marrow cells.
-That landmark law was reauthorized in September 2010 for another five years.
+That landmark law was reauthorized in September, 2010 for another five years.